 There are two main causes of bladder accidents in multiple sclerosis.

 - Urge incontinence happens where MS nerve damage takes place in the parts of the brain and spinal cord that control the bladder.
 This results in problems with your bladder storing urine or your bladder being overactive which means you may need the toilet frequently and urgently.

 - Stress incontinence is leakage of urine when your bladder is under pressure, for example when sneezing, coughing or lifting something heavy.
 This happens when your pelvic floor muscles are weakened.
 In MS neurological damage can result in weakness to the pelvic floor.
 This is because damaged nerves, mainly within the spinal cord, are not transmitting messages to the pelvic floor muscles as effectively as they used to.
 Other reasons for weakened pelvic floor muscles include giving birth or abdominal surgery.

 Some people experience both of these types of incontinence.

-How many people have bladder incontinence?
+How many people have bladder accidents?

 Talk to your health professionals if you are embarrassed by urine leakage, contact your MS specialist nurse, GP or continence advisor.
 Studies have shown that many people find it difficult to talk to their health professionals about incontinence as they feel awkward or embarrassed.
-All health professionals should know that MS can affect the bladder, they are experienced at talking about these issues and should be able to put you at your ease.
+All health professionals should know that MS can affect the bladder, they are experienced at talking about these issues and should be able to put you at ease.

 Make lifestyle changes